fleek-network/ursa/specs/network-ing.md

 ## Transport

 Libp2p supports dialing/listening on different transports in parallel.
-We will have base line interoperability support for QUIC for both inbound and outbound connections, while also supporting tcp and others as fallbacks in case QUIC fails.
+We will have baseline interoperability support for QUIC for both inbound and outbound connections, while also supporting tcp and others as fallbacks in case QUIC fails.
 IPV6 and IPV4 both are supported, with IPV4 being the default.

 - QUIC over TCP?
     - QUIC requires not initial negotiation to agree on auth or multiplexing